-The Vakalo College Library, in recently refurbished new premises and the fully operational and continuously improved On-line Student Resource Centre (OSRC), together with access to UDO, provide ample support for your research and independent study.
+The Vakalo College Library, in recently refurbished premises and the continuously improved on-line student resource platform (edu4schools, developed by a company whose clients include the Ministry of Education and the Athens Academy), together with access to UDO, provide ample support for student research and independent study.

-You will be allocated your own workstation in the digital workshop, equipped with regularly updated equipment (both hardware and software).
+Students will be allocated their own workstation in the digital workshop, equipped with regularly updated equipment (both hardware and software).